Co-op Dancing in July at Our New Home

 7:30 PM till 9:30 PM

-We teach and review beginner friendly dances, and review folk dance basics and common folk dance patterns.
-The very first time a person attends it’s free, and thereafter admission is the usual $6.
-Attendees are encouraged to stay for our regular Friday night dancing (no additional charge).
+Beginners’ Hour starts at 6:30 on the 1st and 3rd Fridays.
+We teach and review beginner friendly dances and review folk dance basics and common folk dance patterns.
+The very first time a person attends it’s free, and thereafter admission is included with the usual admission price.
+Attendees are encouraged to stay for the full evening of dancing (no additional charge).

 Dear Dancers,